abrar-abu/golang/README.md

 10. slice.go
 11. maps.go

 ## Random Programs
+> The programs are in Random folder
 1. test.go
 2. Rest.go
 3. papersize.go
 4. randomNumberGenrator.go
+5. divisors.go

 ## Beginner exercises
+> The programs are in Beginner exercises folder
   - Create a program that shows your name.
     **_name.go_**
   - Create a program that shows your address.
     **_address.go_**